 All tracks are mixed by Stéphane ‘Alf’ Briat

 All rights reserved.

-"Depuis bientôt sept ans et plusieurs vies, La Féline construit une œuvre riche et profonde, sans équivalent dans la pop
+"Depuis bientôt dix ans et plusieurs vies, La Féline construit une œuvre riche et profonde, sans équivalent dans la pop

 francophone actuelle : électronique minimale, zébrures de guitares, comptines atemporelles et écriture littéraire.
 Le tout porté par une voix: cette voix, si puissante dans sa douceur et qui fait frissonner le coeur."...more